-NDICI programming offers a unique opportunity to scale-up the strategic use of PSE
+NDICI - Global Europe programming offers a unique opportunity to scale-up the strategic use of PSE

-Although ambitions for the scale of PSE vary, EU member states share an interest in making PSE more visible in EU external action and in using it more strategically under the NDICI.
+Although ambitions for the scale of PSE vary, EU member states share an interest in making PSE more prominent in EU external action and in using it more strategically under the NDICI.
 In the short term, ambitions will need to be calibrated, taking into account the operational constraints of EU member states presented in the Phase I study.
-The opportunity to use PSE more strategically under the NDICI should not be missed in order to further EU strategic priorities and to achieve the SDGs.
-PSE should be factored into NDICI programming at an early stage, so that it can be presented to partner countries early on.
+The opportunity to use PSE more strategically under the NDICI - Global Europe should not be missed in order to further EU strategic priorities and to achieve the SDGs.
+PSE should be factored into NDICI - Global Europe programming at an early stage, so that it can be presented to partner countries early on.
 The involvement of implementing agencies (i.e. member states organisations) in the programming dialogue could facilitate this process, thanks to the role they can play as brokers among the parties involved in PSE and also to their specialist international expertise.
-Mentioning PSE, even if briefly, when formulating Multi-Annual Indicative Programmes (MIPs), or in more detail in Annual Action Programmes and individual Action Documents for 2021-2027, would facilitate the use of PSE in practice.
+Mentioning PSE, even if briefly, when formulating Multi-Annual Indicative Programmes (MIPs), or in more detail in Annual Action Programmes (AAPs) and individual Action Documents (ADs) for 2021-2027, would facilitate the use of PSE in practice.

 The EU's Directorate-General for International Partnerships (DG INTPA) is experienced in supporting partner countries to build and strengthen their public institutions and administrations, including to achieve the SDGs.
-Over the past decade, the former DG DEVCO (now DG INTPA) engaged in a process aimed at transforming EU technical cooperation at both conceptual and practical level.
+Over the past decade, the former DG DEVCO (DG INTPA, since 2021) engaged in a process aimed at transforming EU technical cooperation at both conceptual and practical level.
 Part of this process included the recognition that learning from peers is an effective way of transmitting and sharing knowledge.
 As demand increased from public sector counterparts in partner countries to learn from the experience of the public sector in Europe, so did the interest of DG DEVCO in mobilising PSE, notably as part of DEVCO's twinning strategy in 2016-2018.

-In 2019, the DG DEVCO's range of PSE instruments expanded to Twinning and the Technical Assistance and Information Exchange instrument (TAIEX), based on DG NEAR's long-standing experience in using these peer-to-peer exchange tools and mobilizing PSE in enlargement and neighbourhood countries.
-Under the NDICI, DG INTPA could continue to fine-tune the use of PSE by testing and piloting or responding to ad-hoc demands.
+In 2019, the DG DEVCO's range of PSE instruments expanded to Twinning and the Technical Assistance and Information Exchange instrument (TAIEX), based on DG NEAR's long-standing experience in using these peer- to-peer exchange tools and mobilizing PSE in enlargement and neighbourhood countries.
+Under the NDICI - Global Europe, DG INTPA could continue to fine-tune the use of PSE by testing and piloting or responding to ad-hoc demands.

-The NDICI regulation explicitly refers to PSE and administrative forms of cooperation between the Union and its partners.
+The NDICI - Global Europe regulation explicitly refers to PSE and administrative forms of cooperation between the Union and its partners.
 This represents an opportunity to use PSE more strategically in the implementation of EU external actions and in development cooperation.
-In particular, PSE mobilisation could be used in complement to many implementation modalities, such as budget support and the technical support pillar of the European Investment Plan and under the European Fund for Sustainable Development Plus (EFSD+).
+In particular, PSE mobilisation could be used in complement to other implementation modalities such as budget support and project support or the new European Fund for Sustainable Development Plus (EFSD+) - an integral financing mechanism to support investments by public financial institutions and the private sector.

-The preference for joint programming under the NDICI and the Team Europe approach create more policy space for the Working Better Together and inclusiveness agendas, including for a strategic mobilisation of PSE.
-While working together may not be feasible in all situations, EU-wide cooperation that involves the EU institutions and member-states offers unparalleled advantages in terms of scale, geographical reach, range of expertise, technical competencies, languages and experience.
-Collaboration can take different forms, such as consortia or other joint implementation arrangements.
-EU delegations can further facilitate cooperation at country level by including in future initiatives member states who indicate an interest but who may not be resident in the country.
+The preference for joint programming under NDICI - Global Europe and the Team Europe approach create more policy space for the working better together approach and inclusiveness agenda, including for a strategic mobilisation of PSE.
+While working together may not be feasible in all situations, EU-wide cooperation that involves the EU institutions and member states offers unparalleled advantages in terms of scale, geographical reach, range of expertise and technical competencies.
+Collaboration can take many forms such as consortia or other joint implementation arrangements - strategic alliances, strategic co-funding, public private partnerships and collective impact initiatives.
+EU delegations can further facilitate cooperation at country level by including member states who indicate interest, but have no country presence.